Annual declaration for tax (financial) advisers

 When is your annual declaration due?

-Your annual declaration is due on the anniversary of your registration renewal date.
-You must complete your annual declaration with us each year, other than in the year you need to renew your registration.
+Your annual declaration is due by the anniversary of your registration expiry date.
+It is due each year except in the year you renew your registration.
+To check your registration expiry date, visit the TPB Register.

 Sarah’s tax (financial) adviser registration expires on 1 May 2021.
 She must complete an annual declaration by 1 May 2019 and another annual declaration by 1 May 2020.